riaandeventer/shoe_inventory/README.md

 ##### 1.1   Dependencies

-The virtual environment requires the installation of python & tabulate.
+The virtual environment requires the installation of python, pip & tabulate.

 To install tabulate: